maikewu/forms/docs/fields/24-general-properties.md

 | Required                   | no              |
 | Default Value              | `0`             |

-By setting `requiredAmountOfEntries`, it specify how many repeating entries are requried to fill the form.
+By setting `requiredAmountOfEntries`, it specify how many repeating entries are required to fill the form.

 ```JSON
 "requiredAmountOfEntries": 3,